-After the death of the founder, his nephew George Glas Sandeman (1792-1868) took over in 1841 the company.
-He expanded the wine business, offering insurance and exporting British linen and cotton goods.
-At the time, Sandeman even maintained his own ship known as "Hoopoe" for his speed.
-Thereafter, the eldest son Albert George (1833-1923) took over the leadership, who in 1868 took his three brothers as partners.
-In 1902 the company was converted into a GmbH.
-The eldest son Walter Albert (1858-1937) became the head of the company in 1923.
-The famous trademark "Don Sandeman", a black figure with cape coat and hat, was created in 1928.
+After the founder's death, his nephew George Glas Sandeman (1792-1868) took over the company in 1841.
+He expanded the pure wine business with various activities.
+Among other things, he also offered insurance and exported British linen and cotton goods.
+At that time, Sandeman even had his own ship, known for its speed, called "Hoopoe".
+Then the eldest son Albert George (1833-1923) took over the leadership, who in 1868 took his three brothers as partners.
+In 1902 the company was transformed into a GmbH.
+The eldest son Walter Albert (1858-1937) became head of the company in 1923.
+The famous trademark "Don Sandeman", a black figure with a cloak and hat, was created in 1928.

-After Walter Albert's death, his son Henry Gerard Walter Sandeman (1885-1953) led the company, followed by his brother Patrick Walter, who was Chairman of the Supervisory Board until his death (1959).
-In 1952 Sandeman was converted into a public limited company and the sons of Patrick Walter followed in the management.
-A merger with the whiskey -Manufacturer Sandeman from Edinburgh was there in 1963, despite the name equality, there were previously no connections.
-Then in 1980, the company was sold to the Multi Seagram by 17 million pounds.
-Finally in 2002 it was owned by the Portuguese company Sogrape, In 2015, on the occasion of the company's 225th anniversary, the six-bottle "225th Anniversary Collection" (Vintage Port 2000) was launched to tell the company's story.
+After Walter Albert's death, his son Henry Gerard Walter Sandeman (1885-1953) ran the company, followed by his brother Patrick Walter, who was Chairman of the Supervisory Board until his death (1959).
+In 1952, Sandeman was transformed into a stock corporation and Patrick Walter's sons followed in the company management.
+A fusion with the whiskey -Manufacturer Sandeman from Edinburgh existed in 1963, despite the fact that there were no names, there were no connections before.
+Then the company was sold to the Multi Seagram for £ 17m in 1980.
+Finally, in 2002 it was owned by the Portuguese company Sogrape, In 2015, on the occasion of the 225th company anniversary, the "225th Anniversary Collection" (Vintage Port 2000), consisting of six bottles, was launched to tell the story of the company.

-The subcontractor Sandeman currently produces half port and sherry each.
-In the sherry center Jerez (Andalusia) owns the company about 400 hectares of vineyards.
-The line in Porto (Port Wine) was taken over in 1991 by George Sandeman, a descendant of already seventh generation family.
-The best known sherry brands include Don Fino, Medium Dry Amontillado, Dry Don Amontillado, Armada Cream Oloroso, Royal Corregidor Oloroso, Royal Ambrosante Oloroso and Royal Esmeralda Palo Cortado.
-The Port Wine brands are Ports Tawny, White, Partner's Ruby and Partner's White.
-In smaller quantities, high-quality vintage ports are marketed under the name of "Founder's Reserve," which became the bestselling port wine brand in the United States.
+The Sandeman sub-company now produces half of port wine and half of sherry.
+In the sherry center Jerez (Andalusia) the company owns around 400 hectares of vineyards.
+The management in Porto (port wine) was taken over in 1991 by George Sandeman, a descendant in the seventh generation of families.
+The best-known sherry brands include Don Fino, Medium Dry Amontillado, Dry Don Amontillado, Armada Cream Oloroso, Imperial Corregidor Oloroso, Royal Ambrosante Oloroso and Royal Esmeralda Palo Cortado.
+The port wine brands are Ports Tawny, White, Partner's Ruby and Partner's White.
+High-quality vintage ports are marketed in smaller quantities under the name “Founder's Reserve”, which became the best-selling port brand in the United States.
 There is also one in the large product range Madeira,